ABOUT

-Two weeks after closing, we attended a local animal swap “just to look” and came home with two tiny Nigerian Dwarf goat kids in a dog crate in the back of our car, and absolutely no plan.
-That first night, dear friends showed up in the best way.
+Two weeks after closing, we attended a local animal swap “just to look” and came home with two tiny Nigerian Dwarf goat kids in a dog crate in the back of our hatchback car, and absolutely no plan.
+That first night, four dear friends showed up to help.
 One couple helped us build a goat house, another brought portable electric fencing, and we got our first real taste of small-town community.
 George and Lucy (the goats) spent their first weeks sleeping safely in our garage while Megan adjusted to full-time outdoor animals (city girl tendencies die hard and she wanted to keep them close and safe!).
 Our two young rescue pups didn’t know what to think of the new additions, but they eventually got used to each other!

 Since then, we’ve built coops, pens, and shelters, welcomed chickens, geese, and guineas (RIP to most of the guineas), and continue learning every day.
 The Lord has used this land to continually teach us patience, stewardship, and gratitude.